coirieng/lift-wp-blank/wp-content/plugins/lift-websitebuilder/readme.txt

 = Create Beautiful, Classy and Pro Websites =

 When you have the perfect tool in hand, you can go beyond your imagination.
-LIFT Page Builder is such a web page composer plugin that empowers you to create a great website easily.
+LIFT PageBuilder is such a web page composer plugin that empowers you to create a great website easily.
 Seeing the result, you’ll just say “WOW!”.
-There are lots of design elements such as built-in page layouts, shape dividers, design blocks and many more inside LIFT Page Builder.
+There are lots of design elements such as built-in page layouts, shape dividers, design blocks and many more inside LIFT PageBuilder.
 You can build a classy professional website with this tool that can attract the maximum number of visitors.

 = Super Fast Site development =

-LIFT Page Builder is so lightweight, thus takes remarkably less time than all other counterpart tools to create a stunning and functional site.
+LIFT PageBuilder is so lightweight, thus takes remarkably less time than all other counterpart tools to create a stunning and functional site.
 The plugin is well-coded in order to ensure as less run-time as possible.
 Therefore, it takes almost no time for a command to be executed while building web pages with it.

 = Design Your Website Independently =

 You don’t need to hire any designer or developer to build professional websites.
 You can do it all by yourself.
 It saves you lot of money and time at the same time.
-Just use all available elements of LIFT Page Builder and capitalize the functionalities.
+Just use all available elements of LIFT PageBuilder and capitalize the functionalities.

 = Drag & Drop Real-time Editing =

-LIFT Page Builder enables you to edit your website on the frontend and see the output in real-time.
+LIFT PageBuilder enables you to edit your website on the frontend and see the output in real-time.
 You can use the ready-to-use elements, create simple to complex layouts, and bring different styles to a website in minutes.
 It’s superbly easy to create and design pages or edit existing ones with this WordPress page builder’s drag and drop system.

 = Absolutely No Coding Required =

-When you have LIFT Page Builder, there is no need to write a single line of code.
+When you have LIFT PageBuilder, there is no need to write a single line of code.
 Any functionality or design you imagine, can be brought to your site with this rich website builder.
 The drag-and-drop site building system of this WordPress page builder relieves you from writing codes because the required instruments are provided built-in.
 Just explore and build!

 = Perfect for any Level of Users =

-Anyone having a little familiarity with WordPress can build a full-fledged website easily with LIFT Page Builder.
-Weather you are just starting out with WordPress or an experienced professional developer, LIFT Page Builder comes in handy for everyone’s case with all necessary functionalities.
+Anyone having a little familiarity with WordPress can build a full-fledged website easily with LIFT PageBuilder.
+Weather you are just starting out with WordPress or an experienced professional developer, LIFT PageBuilder comes in handy for everyone’s case with all necessary functionalities.

 = Responsive and Mobile-optimized Pages =

 Layouts built with this web page builder plugin will fit into all sizes of devices.
 No matter how many rows and columns you take on a single page, it will have no issues with responsiveness.
-LIFT Page Builder ensures 100% responsive layouts and eye-catching look at the same time.
+LIFT PageBuilder ensures 100% responsive layouts and eye-catching look at the same time.
 Using the device-specific responsiveness controls, you can render the pages as on different devices (computers, tablets, mobile phones) while editing, and make necessary changes for the perfect responsiveness.

 = Unlimited Undo/Redo Options =